antonia-white/space-invaders/README.md

 - Fix unfixed bug.
 Please refer to [TESTING.md](TESTING.md).

-- set drag velocity (currently easier on tablet) - change warning in instructions if so
+- Reduce velocity of spaceship when dragging
+  - Provide air resistance to dragging the spaceship with a cursor or finger on touchscreen devices.
+A present, because of this gameplay is currently easier on tablet.
+  - This is a finniky feature to implement and one I havn't been successful with so far.
+I would acheive this with more time by researching articles such as [this](https://dustinpfister.github.io/2018/10/30/phaser-physics-drag/).

 - sound